openSUSE/openSUSE-docs-revamped-temp/project/docs/alternative_procurement.md

 Installing RPM packages works like this:

 1. Find the repository providing the package you are looking for.
-    *   If the package is provided by one of the official repositories that openSUSE already knows about, such as [download.opensuse.org/update/tumbleweed/](https://download.opensuse.org/update/tumbleweed/), it will show up in `zypper search <package_name>`.
+    *   If the package is provided by one of the official repositories, which are preconfigured in openSUSE, such as [download.opensuse.org/update/tumbleweed/](https://download.opensuse.org/update/tumbleweed/), it will show up in `zypper search <package_name>`.
     *   If the package is _not_ provided by an official repository, you will first need to add the repository.

     !!! tip